revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Log4J.md

 ---

-57. How can we change the Log level for the application ?
+57. How can we change the Log level for the application?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)